-I joined the Department of Physics, Astronomy and Geosciences at Towson University as a full-time faculty member in 2009.
+I joined the Department of Physics, Astronomy and Geosciences at Towson University in 2009.
 Prior to that I spent 5 years (2003-8) as a Visiting Scientist with the Gravity Probe B (GP-B) experiment at Stanford University (above).
 Earlier, I worked as a JSPS (Japan Society for the Promotion of Science) Postdoctoral Fellow at Waseda University in Tokyo, Japan (2001-3), an Alexander von Humboldt Fellow at the University of Bonn in Germany (2000-1), and an NSERC (National Sciences and Engineering Research Council) Postdoctoral Fellow at Stanford and the University of Waterloo (1998-99).

 I obtained my PhD from the University of Victoria (1998) and my MSc from the University of Waterloo (1992) with a thesis based on research carried out at the Space Sciences Laboratory at the University of California, Berkeley (1990-91).
 I graduated from the University of Waterloo in 1989 with a BSc in Applied Physics and a Minor in Philosophy.
 Between my BSc and MSc degrees, I worked for a year as a flight dynamics engineer at Telesat, a satellite telecommunications company.